DigiBP/Team-Victorinox/README.md

 An email is sent to people with PRO enrollment conaining a link to the form.
 The router determines which service task is calling and routes to the corresponding email sending module.

-1. deploy camunda model
+1. Deploy the camunda model.
-2. doctor fills out the patient form
+2. The physician fills out the patient form.
-3. run scanrio 1 (google sheets) -> HTTP POST method API call sends a json object to camunda a)Task list b)satrt process c)chose process d)start a)-d) is done automatically
+3. Run Scenario 1: google sheets -> HTTP POST method API call sends a json object to camunda.

+   a)Task list
+   b)Start process
+   c)Choose process
+   d)Start
+   e)Process is done automatically

 the form then needs to be claimed and the veryfy check box needs to be selected by the pharmacy employee manually.